Why are some trips not available to students under 18 on the first day of the trip?

 All trips end at 10am in the morning on the the last date of the trip.
 Plan to leave campus or have your parents pick you up after 10:00am.
 We will provide a shuttle to the San Diego airport and arrive at the airport by 11am.
 If you are flying, do not schedule your departure flight prior to 12pm.

 WO staff will assist with the Res Hall move-in process for trips ending on move-in day.

 What if my enrollment time for academic classes conflicts with WO?

 Students are encouraged to provide a trusted family member or friend with enrollment directions (as provided by your college).
 There is no internet access available during any of our trips.

 What is not included in the registration fee?

-During Sessions ending 9/16/2011 or 9/21/2011, we can provide storage of residence hall items while you are on your Wilderness Orientation trip.
+We can provide storage of residence hall items while you are on your Wilderness Orientation trip.
 All belongings will be stored in a secured, locked building.
 Please let us know about any storage needs on the Student Background Form.
 For easy identification, mark all your belongings with your name and please consolidate your belongings as much as possible.
 We assume no liability for stored items.
 You will have access to your stored belongings on the final day of your session.